ogdendavis/saratogaspringsdoodles/src/cms/litters/iris-and-tbd.md

 ---
 # Litters should have a unique identifying title
-title: Iris and TBD
+title: Iris and Goldman Sachs
 sire:
-  sire_name: TBD
+  sire_name: Goldman Sachs
 dam:
   dam_name: Iris
   dam_in_house: true